 Well, rather than beating yourself up every time you ‘slip’, maybe all you need is to fall back in love?
 With food, and with what you do.

-Our interview with chef, nutritionist and television show host, Zoe Bingley-Pullin, has us believing this is the answer as she shares both her nutrition and career advice for making it in the nutrition world as a business woman, and a consumer.
+Watch our interview with chef, nutritionist and television show host, Zoe Bingley-Pullin, as she shares both her nutrition and career advice for making it in the nutrition world as a business woman, and a consumer.

 “I was terrible at school, I got 15/100 for my HSC, had dyslexia, and was never in the principals office for the good reasons.”

 Ok, so maybe she wasn’t born with the academics, but Zoe proves that good grades do not equal success, and if you’re able to find your positive outlet and somewhere to passionately channel your energy into (hers being food), then there can be no stopping you.
 Your calling may not be obvious to you from day dot, so just don’t lose hope.

 Upon finishing high school, “a bit lost” and without the marks for university, Zoe shipped off to London, England to study at Le Cordon Bleu.
 From here, Zoe was off on a culinary holiday trip to Italy as she moved to work with a family friend’s company, A Taste of Provenance, working with guests that came from all over the world- cooking for them, visiting Michelin-starred restaurants, food markets, and local farms.
 For Zoe, this is where her passion really fermented, and she fell deeper in love with food as she learnt not only how to cook it, but of its provenance.

 There truly is something to say here for it being okay to take your time to work out where your passion lies.
 If travelling, working or furthering your studies is going to help you find it- do it.
 Don’t wait for the spirit to move you.